varcamp/varcamp-web/README.md

-# varcamp-web
+# VarCamp Website

-Here is our company profile project
+Company profile for VarCamp, a training and consulting for tech companies.

 ## Varcamp

-- Var : taken from javascript variables and you could say we also provide solutions using javascript.
+- Var: taken from javascript variables and you could say we also provide solutions using javascript.
-- Camp : a group of people to come up with a solution idea.
+- Camp: a group of people to come up with a solution idea.

 | Name    | Role                | The Worked Section Of The Page    |
 | ------- | ------------------- | --------------------------------- |